xmliszt/taboo-ai/app/roadmap/roadmap.md

 ### 18 Nov 2023 - V3.1.1

-- Topics page can toggle to view best score and top scorer instead
+- Topics page can toggle to view the best score and top scorer instead
-- Profile page add Privacy Settings section for user to toggle anonymity option
+- Profile page adds a Privacy Settings section for user to toggle an anonymity option
-- Topics page add scrollbar for easier navigation
+- Topics page adds scrollbar for easier navigation

 ### 16 Nov 2023 - V3.1.0

 - AI Evaluation with Feedback Improvements
-- Profile Page opened (for signed in user)
+- Profile Page opened (for signed-in user)
-- Change nickname at profile page (for signed in user)
+- Change nickname at profile page (for signed-in user)
-- View 5 past games (for signed in user)
+- View 5 past games (for signed-in user)
-- View game statistics (for signed in user)
+- View game statistics (for signed-in user)

 ### 05 Nov 2023 - V3.0.14

 - Smart AI score evaluation
-- New page /about for quick introdution to Taboo AI
+- New page /about for quick introduction to Taboo AI

 ### 04 Nov 2023 - V3.0.13